 My girls don’t like to play Barbies with me.

-The dollhouse has been a hit!
+The Barbie doll house has been a hit!
+There might not be a working elevator or a flat screen tv, but I would definitely call it a Barbie dreamhouse.
 They’ve been using it constantly and I feel much more at peace, knowing the furniture doesn’t clash with the walls anymore.
 Ahhh…

-Oh, and I actually thought this was a pretty fun 6-hour project…I may have to do it again, sometime.
+Oh, and I actually thought this doll house remodel was a pretty fun 6-hour project…I may have to do it again, sometime.